diefenbach/django-lfs/docs/developer/howtos/how_to_add_product_pricing.rst

 .. index:: Price Calculator

 ========================================
-How To Add Custom Product Pricing Module
+How to add custom product pricing module
 ========================================

 In this tutorial you will learn how to your own custom product pricing module.

-Create an Application
+Create an application
 =====================

 First you need to create a default Django application (or use an existing one).
 If you do not know how to do this, please refer to the excellent `Django tutorial <http://docs.djangoproject.com/en/dev/intro/tutorial01/>`_.

-Implement the PriceCalculator Class
+Implement the pricecalculator class
 ===================================

 Within ``__init__.py`` file of your application (or anywhere you choose) create